minio/docs/source/minio-cli/minio-kes-reference.rst

 a bridge between applications running in bare-metal or orchestrated environments to centralised KMS solutions.

-This page provides a reference for the :mc:`kes` command line tool.
-For more complete conceptual information on KES, see :ref:`minio-kes`.
+KES is designed for simplicity, scalability, and security.
+It requires minimal configuration to enable full functionality and requires only basic familiarity with cryptography or key-management concepts.

+This page contains conceptual and reference information on using KES for performing cryptographic key operations and general data encryption/decryption.
-For tutorials on deploying KES to support Server-Side Object Encryption, see:
+For documentation on deploying KES to support MinIO Server-Side Encryption (SSE-S3), see :ref:`minio-kes`.

-- Server-Side Object Encryption with Thales CipherText
-- Other similar tutorials.

 .. _minio-kes-installation: